polywrap/PolyGPT/README.md

   2. [Filesystem Create Flask App](./example-chat-logs/07-04-filesystem-create-flask-app.log)
   3. [Ethereum Send Transaction](./example-chat-logs/07-05-ethereum-send-transaction.log)

-## Autopilot Mode

-To enable Autopilot and let the model execute freely the next operations sent the Prompt: `auto -N` where `N` is the amount of automatic stepts you want the agent to take.

-This command will trigger mostly execution steps where the agent loads wrappers and executes theirs functions.

-We recommend oversight of the Autopilot mode as it will probably steer away from its main goal or waste tokens when it goes on loops.
 # Key Concepts
 ## Wraps
 Wraps are groups of methods that the agent can execute on demand.
 They are the core components of the Polywrap framework, designed to be portable and composable.
 This means they can run in any environment and can easily and safely call into one another.